Kerala State Electricity Board: Organizational structure

-The Kerala State Electricity Board, constituted by the Government of Kerala, by order dated 7 March 1957, under the Electricity (Supply) Act, 1948 is in the business of Generation, Transmission and Distribution of electricity and strives to provide quality electricity at an affordable cost to all classes of consumers in the state of Kerala.Kerala State Electricity Board commenced functioning on 31 March 1957 After Noon as per order no. EL1-6475/56/PW dated 7 March 1957 of the Kerala State Government.
-It had 5 members with Sri K P Sreedharan Nair as chairman.
+The Kerala State Electricity Board, constituted by the Government of Kerala, by order dated 7 March 1957, under the Electricity (Supply) Act, 1948 is in the business of Generation, Transmission and Distribution of electricity and strives to provide quality electricity at an affordable cost to all classes of consumers in the state of Kerala.
+Kerala State Electricity Board commenced functioning on 31 March 1957 afternoon as per order no. EL1-6475/56/PW dated 7 March 1957 of the Kerala State Government.
+It had 5 members with K. P. Sreedharan Nair as chairman.
 All the staff belonging to the erstwhile Electricity Department was transferred to the Board.
 The 'Board' consisting of the chairman and the Members is the Supreme Governing Body.

 The State Government by their notification EL3-9345 dated 21 February 1958 constituted the State Electricity Consultative Council under section 16 of the Electricity Supply Act.
-The Council functions as consultative body and the Board is required to place before the council the annual financial statement and supplementary statements if any before submitting such statements to the State Government.
+The Council functions as a consultative body and the Board is required to place before the council the annual financial statement and supplementary statements, if any, before submitting such statements to the State Government.

-The 'Board' consisting of the chairman and the Members is the Supreme Governing Body.
-The Board consists of seven members and is headed by the chairman.
+The 'Board' consisting of the chairman and seven members is the Supreme Governing Body.
 The Government of Kerala and KSE Board issued orders for the restructuring of KSE Board into profit centers in April 2002.
 Members head the profit centers.
 There is a Corporate Office to coordinate and control the activities of the Board.